Rayann12/Parser/README.md

 gedit Lex_Part.l

-Save the Lex_Part.l file in the opened file in file editor.
+Save the Lex_Part.l file contents in the opened file in file editor (copy paste).

 Second enter in the terminal the following command:

 gedit Yacc_Part.y

-Save the Lex_Part.l file in the opened file in file editor.
+Save the Lex_Part.l file contents in the opened file in file editor(copy paste).

 Lastly do the following 4 commands to execute the parser: